ghani-1977/meta-dream/README.md

 Dreambox BSP layer for dm500hd(v1), dm800se(v1) and dm7020hd(v1).
-All models even dm900 will be available soon!
+All models will be available soon!

 How does it work?
 Simply with PLi's OE!